rogersdepelle/sgencomendas/README.md

 # SGEncomendas
-Managements System Clients, Products and Orders
+Management's System of Clients, Products and Orders.